 Goat Is Good For You

-I really did learn so much in that short time the goats were being milked!
-For one, goat’s milk is alkaline which is why human bodies take to it better, and can break it down far more easily.
+You can learn quite a bit of interesting facts about goats and their milk.
+For example, goat’s milk is alkaline which is why human bodies take to it better, and can break it down far more easily.
 A cup of goat’s milk is digested within an hour, while cow’s milk takes up to 4 hours to digest.

-The farm also shared that they are not allowed to slaughter their goats on-site, as regulated by AVA, the Agri-Food & Veterinary Authority of Singapore.
-However, goats are sold to local mosques just before Hari Raya Haji to be sacrificed.
+The farm is not allowed to slaughter their goats on-site.
+However, goats do get sold to local mosques just before Hari Raya Haji to be sacrificed.

-Following the milking, we were led to the back of the farm where the goats’ barns are.
+Following the milking, it is time to head the back of the farm where the goats’ barns are found.
 Things get real here when the children start feeding the goats!

-Admission into Hay Dairies Goat Farm for a Free-and-Easy visit is free.
-However, groups of 10 or more will have to make a booking with the farm.
+Admission into Hay Dairies Goat Farm for a free-and-easy visit is free-or-charge.

-While you’re there, make a day of visiting the Kranji Countryside, and pop by the other farms in the vicinity via Kranji Countryside Express.
-The best thing about it is that it’s a hop-on/hop-off shuttle service – just remember to hold on to your tickets.
+While you’re there, make a day of visiting the Kranji Countryside, and pop by the other farms in the vicinity too.

 Hay Dairies Goat Farm

 Hay Dairies Goat Farm is located at 3 Lim Chu Kang Lane 4, and is closed every Tuesday (except public holidays).
-To learn more about the farm, go here.
+Find out more about the farm here.